Scott Reid (politician)

 Scott Jeffrey Reid MP (born January 25, 1964) is a Canadian politician.
 He has served in the House of Commons of Canada since 2000, and currently represents the Ontario riding of Lanark—Frontenac—Kingston as a member of the Conservative Party.

 Personal life

-Reid was born in Hull, Quebec.
+Reid was born in Hull, Quebec, the son of Leatrice (Sibales) and businessman Gordon Reid.
 He holds a Bachelor of Arts in political science and a Master of Arts in Russian history from Carleton University in Ottawa, and has written on federalism and the Canadian constitution.
 He was raised in his father's Unitarian church, and remains a member of that faith.
-His mother is Jewish.
+His mother is Jewish, with roots in Bialystok, Poland.

 Reid lives in Perth with his wife, Robyn Mulcahy.
 He separated from his earlier spouse, Lynda Cuff–Reid, early in 2013.

-Reid also serves on the board of directors of Giant Tiger Stores Ltd., a family-owned business founded by his father, Gordon Reid.
+Reid also serves as Chairman of Giant Tiger Stores Ltd., founded by his father Gordon Reid.

 Early life

 Reid worked full-time in 1985–1989 for the Canadian merchandising chain Giant Tiger.

 Reid focused primarily on intellectual activities before running for public office, working as an author, journalist, researcher and lecturer.
 In 1990–1991, he worked in Port Townsend, Washington, writing for the American journal Liberty.
 He reported on events in Ottawa between 1992 and 1994 for the Alberta Report, and wrote opinion pieces for the National Post newspaper in 1999 and 2000.
 During the 1997–98 academic year, he was an instructor at the University of Western Sydney in Australia.